Mistake #1: Outdated look and feel

 People trust credible, knowledgable experts so you need to display your authority on your website to prove that you are an expert in your niche.

-Releasing your knowledge in the form of: blog posts, podcasts, videos, infographic, etc. are also great ways of displaying your authority.
+Releasing your knowledge in the form of blog posts, podcasts, videos, infographics, etc. are also great ways of displaying your authority.

 Mistake #8: Not using videos

-Youtube is the world’s second largest search platform, behind Google.
-People like to watch videos to be entertained, inspired, relaxed and to escape or to feel connected with people, so it makes sense to utilise videos on your website.
+Youtube is the world’s second-largest search platform, behind Google.
+People like to watch videos to be entertained, inspired, relaxed, and to escape or to feel connected with people, so it makes sense to utilize videos on your website.

 A lot of people are not comfortable being recorded on video to be displayed publicly, however it’s a great way for people to get to know you.
 Some people may not like you (that’s fine) and some will love you enough to reach out to you and even purchase from you.

 You can also use video to tell your client’s stories.
-Put their testimonials and case studies on video and they are a much more believable than written testimonials, because they are undeniably real.
+Put their testimonials and case studies on video and they are much more believable than written testimonials because they are undeniably real.